Azure/azure-iot-connected-factory/README.md

 If one of these commands does report nothing back, something went wrong in your preparation.
 ### Run the build script
 1. Search for Windows PowerShell in Start
-2. The Connected factory repository is [here](https://github.com/Azure/azure-iot-connected-factory).
+2. The Connected Factory repository is [here](https://github.com/Azure/azure-iot-connected-factory).
 3. Ensure that you have cloned the latest version of this repository before building via the build script by verifying that the content of VERSION.txt in your local clone of the repository is the same as the content of [this file](https://github.com/Azure/azure-iot-connected-factory/blob/master/VERSION.txt).
 4. To build and deploy the solution into the cloud:
   * Run the following script from the root of your cloned repository: `./build.ps1 cloud -DeploymentName <your deployment name> -Configuration [release | debug ]`